Stomach Pain & Gurgling After Colonoscopy: Causes & Treatments (Dr. Farahat)

 To prevent & cure post.colonoscopy stomach pain:

-- Try to move or to do a light exercise.
+• Try to move or do a light exercise.

 Stomach pain and gurgling for one or two days after colonoscopy:

 It is normal to have stomach pain and gurgling for The following one or two days after your colonoscopy.
-Studies show that up to 20% of patients like you complain from some sort of pain or discomfort (1).
+Studies show that up to 20% of patients like you complain of some pain or discomfort (reference)

 Many factors may contribute to the pain you may feel directly after your colonoscopy: –

-- Trapped Gas: Your doctor uses air to inflate your colon and this may cause distension, pain, and gurgling after Colonoscopy.
+• Trapped Gas: Your doctor uses air to inflate your colon, which may cause distension, pain, and gurgling after a colonoscopy.
+Typically, trapped gas after colonoscopy is the most common and most benign cause of stomach gurgling or rumbling after colonoscopy.

-- Some procedures during colonoscopy such as removal of a polyp or taking Biopsy.
+• Some procedures during colonoscopy include removing a polyp or taking a Biopsy.

-- If your doctor took a long time performing the colonoscopy, you are more likely to develop pain, bloating, and gurgling.
+• If your doctor takes a long time performing the colonoscopy, you are more likely to develop pain, bloating, and gurgling (due to prolonged manipulations of the colon).

-- Colon preparation process prior to the colonoscopy may affect the balance of microbes and digestion for many days.
+• The colon preparation process before the colonoscopy with strong laxatives in large doses may affect the balance of microbes and digestion for many days.

-- Rarely, complications such As perforation or post-colonoscopy appendicitis but these conditions are extremely rare.
+• Rarely, complications such As perforation or post-colonoscopy appendicitis, but these conditions are extremely rare.
+I’ve written a detailed article about signs of colon perforation after a colonoscopy.

-Tripped gas is the single most important cause of stomach pain, Bloating, and gurgling at the first 1-2 days after colonoscopy.
+Trapped gas is the most important cause of stomach pain, Bloating, and gurgling in the first 1-2 days after colonoscopy.

-This 2007 study shows you the frequency of different minor complications in the first week after colonoscopy (1).
+One study showed the frequency of minor complications in the first week after a colonoscopy (reference).

 Also, some other factors can contribute to stomach pain.